hemant4494/AI/Resource-Directory.md

 * [[Demo: Speech Recognition in Chrome]]
 * [[Demo: TensorFlow Playground]]

-## Online Courses for Professional Development
+## Online Professional Development Courses
 * [[Online Course: Artificial Intelligence Explorations and Their Practical Use in Schools]] (ISTE)

 ## Online Courses for K-12 Students